playcanvas/observer/README.md

 # Installing

-Run:
+To build a UMD module of the library run:
 ```
 npm install
 npm run build
 ```

-The built file is a module located at `dist/index.js`.
+The built file will be a UMD module located at `dist/index.js`.

 # Events